Table of Contents

-It is particularly useful when correcting datasets containing typographical errors and spelling/formatting inconsistencies or when comparing data from multiple sources.
+It’s particularly useful when correcting datasets containing typographical errors and spelling or formatting inconsistencies or when comparing data from multiple sources.
 Fuzzy matching algorithms calculate the similarity between two records and convert them into scores to determine their similarity levels before placing them into a specific dataset.

 This is a foundational first step in building a matching strategy and a core building block of the golden record management found in commercial master data management (MDM) platforms.

-- String distance metrics: Mathematical algorithms that are used to quantify the difference or similarity between two strings of text.
-Fuzzy Matching uses the Levenshtein distance which measures the minimum number of single-character edits required to transform one string into another.
+- String Distance Metrics: Mathematical algorithms that are used to quantify the difference or similarity between two strings of text.
+For example, some fuzzy matching tools use the Levenshtein distance which measures the minimum number of single-character edits required to transform one string into another.

-- Phonetic similarity – The degree of similarity between two words or strings based on pronunciation and how they sound to the ear when spoken aloud.
+- Phonetic Similarity: The degree of similarity between two words or strings based on pronunciation and how they sound to the ear when spoken out loud.

 A common example of fuzzy matching would be matching and/or grouping customer records.
 With manual data entry and formatting standards, there are resulting errors or differences.